-For this analysis, we were interested not only in the relationships between credit card transactions and geosocial data, but also in how these relationships change across different markets.
+Leveraging Retail Data Analytics, we were interested not only in the relationships between credit card transactions and geosocial data, but also in how these relationships change across different markets.
 To investigate these questions, we selected data for the metropolitan areas of Los Angeles and Chicago to explore their commonalities and differences.

 To begin we looked at credit card spend data alone in order to discover the top locations for restaurant sales.